This article originally appeared on VICE Canada

-A 23-year-old Calgary man who was filmed by the ringleader of an expanding network of vigilante pedophile hunters (yes, that's a thing) is speaking out and claiming he was framed.
-The guy has filed a police report and says if he had the money, he'd sue.
+A 23-year-old Canadian man who was filmed by the ringleader of an expanding network of vigilante paedophile hunters has spoken out and said he was framed.
+The guy has filed a police report and said that if he had the money, he'd sue.

-"I am not a pedophile," the man, who withheld his name, told CBC today.
-"I don't want to be framed as a pedophile, when all I did was try to meet someone who stated they were 18."
+"I am not a paedophile," the man told CBC – Canada's version of the BBC – on Saturday April 9th.
+"I don't want to be framed as a paedophile, when all I did was try to meet someone who stated they were 18."
+He withheld his name.

 The man Raymond filmed, who has no charges against him, was one of the first people shamed on Raymond's "creep catchers" website.
-The site has since racked up dozens more videos, and Raymond has recruited similar teams in over a dozen cities from Victoria, BC, to St. John, New Brunswick.
+The site has since racked up dozens more videos, and Raymond has recruited similar teams in over a dozen cities from Victoria, in British Columbia, to St. John, New Brunswick.

 What happened leading up to the video is disputed, but what's captured on film goes like this: Raymond approaches the man's van in a strip mall parking lot, and tells him to roll down the window.